Toyota concept vehicles (1990–1999): AXV-V (1993)

 Power came from the D-4.
 This was a direct injection, four valve engine, which avoided the pumping losses of using a throttle.
 Control was by charge stratification at low to medium loads and by homogeneous mixture control at high loads.
 At low loads, one of the inlet valves was disabled.

 There were two 8 inch LCD screen in the front and two 6 inch LCD screens in the rear.

 The driver's screen showed a three-dimensional speedometer and collision-avoidance information.
 The passenger screens showed navigational and a TV monitor.

 Crown Majesta EV (1993)

 The Crown Majesta EV was introduced in 1993.
 It is based on the S140 series Crown Majesta.
-It includes all the same features as the Crown S140, but being battery-powered.
+It includes all the same features as the Crown Majesta S140, but being battery-powered.

 ASV (1995)

 Toyota produced the first ASV (Advanced Safety Vehicle) in 1995.
 It includes 17 safety systems: Drowsy Driving Warning System, Tyre Pressure Warning System, Fire Alarm System, Automatic Headlight Arrangement System, Corner Monitor System, Next-Generation Information Display System, Lamp-Based Intervehicle Information, Transmission System, Navigation System for Road Traffic Information, Automatic Collision-Reduction Braking System, SOS Vehicle Stop System, Seat Belt Pretensioner System (all seats), Side Air Bag System, Collision-Sensing Automatic Braking System, Hood Air Bag System, Fire Extinguishing System, Accident Reporting System, and a Drive Recorder System.
 It is built on a Toyota Sprinter base, and can seat 4 people.